baranbasaran/Moradon/README.md

 - **Friendship**: Users can add each other as friends.
 This allows them to see each other's posts and book listings, and to engage in book exchanges.

 - **Profile Picture**: Users can upload a profile picture to personalize their account.

+- **Timeline**: Each user has a personal timeline where they can post pictures or text.
+This is a great place to share thoughts on recent reads, post pictures of book covers, or discuss literary topics.

 ## Future Plans